RWS/studio-api-docs/apiconcepts/integration/what_the_filter_should_do.md

 The example custom display filter will be a simple control where the filter is applied on the active document from the editor.
 Our sample project will contain simplified code examples that show you how to implement:

-* An integration of the display filter in the Trados Studio UI.
+* An integration of the display filter in the <Var:ProductName> UI.
 * The addition of some filters to be applied on source and target segments.
-* An assertion of whether or not the segments should be visible in the Trados Studio Editor.
+* An assertion of whether or not the segments should be visible in the <Var:ProductName> Editor.